lightninglabs/pool/README.md

     soon as they set up a wallet.
 Some wallet providers have chosen to open new inbound channels to users themselves.
 This gives users the inbound bandwidth they need to receive, but can come at a high capital cost to the wallet provider as they need to commit funds with a 1:1 ratio.
-The LLM allows them to acheive some leverage in a sense, as they can pay only a percentage of the funds to be allocated to a new user.
+The Lightning Pool allows them to acheive some leverage in a sense, as they can pay only a percentage of the funds to be allocated to a new user.
 As an eaxmple, they can pay 1000 satohis to have 1 million satoshis be alloacted to a user.

 ## The Auction Lifecycle

-In this section, we'll walk through the typical auction lifecycle, and in the process explain some key components of the LLM, and also illustrate how to drive your `llmd` on the command line.
+In this section, we'll walk through the typical auction lifecycle, and in the process explain some key components of the Pool, and also illustrate how to drive your `poold` on the command line.

 ### Accounts

 Like any exchange/auction, before you can start trading, you'll need an account!
-Accounts in the LLM are actually special on-chain contracts.
+Accounts in the Pool are actually special on-chain contracts.
 A user deposits a certain amount of funds into an account which has a set expiry.
 By having users commit funds to an account in order to place orders, we ensure that they're unable to spoof orders (placing an order that they can't fulfil).